Karol Świderski: Charlotte FC

 On 26 January 2022, Charlotte FC announced the signing of Świderski from PAOK to a Designated Player contract through the 2025 season with an option for 2026.
 The 25-year-old Polish international occupied an international roster slot on the club’s inaugural roster.

 Loan to Hellas Verona

 On 1 February 2024, Świderski went back to Europe to join Serie A club Hellas Verona on loan until the end of the year, with an option to make the move permanent.
 Following the season's end, Świderski returned to Charlotte in early July.

 Panathinaikos

 On 23 January 2025, Świderski returned to Greece, signing a three-and-a-half-year deal with Panathinaikos for a reported fee of €2 million.

+Widzew Łódź

+On 18 June 2026, Widzew Łódź announced the signing of Świderski on a three-year contract for a fee reported to be €1 million.

 International career

 U-18

 Świderski was chosen in March 2015 by the Polish U-18 national team coach Rafał Janas to play in the LFF U-18 Federation Cup.
 He made his debut in the winner's match against Georgia, which Poland won 1–0. Świderski played again and scored his first goal in the 9th minute against Latvia, where they drew 1–1.